 Reaching 12%: UW’s drive-alone goal by 2028

 To meet institutional carbon reduction and sustainability goals, the University of Washington aims to reduce our "drive alone" rate to 12% by 2028.
-This is a part of the current Campus Master Plan (2019).
+This is a part of the current Campus Master Plan (2019) (pdf).

-The UW can still meet this goal, but only if more Huskies choose to leave the car at home.
-On this page you’ll find upcoming events related to transit, biking or other transportation choices, as well as a helpful guide to choosing a more sustainable commute option.
+The UW can still meet its 2028 goal, but continued progress will depend on helping more Huskies choose sustainable commute options.
+On this page, you’ll find upcoming events related to transit, biking, walking, and other transportation choices, as well as a helpful guide to choosing a more sustainable commute option.

 Upcoming events